AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ## Changes in AEM as a Cloud Service {#changes-in-aem-as-a-cloud-service}

-With AEM as a Cloud Service, Adobe is moving away from an AEM instance centric model to a service based view with n-x AEM Containers, driven by CI/CD pipelines in the Cloud Manager.
+With AEM as a Cloud Service, Adobe is moving away from an AEM instance-centric model to a service-based view with n-x AEM Containers, driven by CI/CD pipelines in the Cloud Manager.
 Instead of configuring and maintaining Indexes on single AEM instances, the Index configuration has to be specified before a deployment.
 Configuration changes in production are clearly breaking CI/CD policies.
-The same holds true for index changes since it can impact system stability and performance if not specified tested and re-indexed before bringing them into production.
+The same holds true for index changes since it can impact system stability and performance if not specified tested and reindexed before bringing them into production.

 Below is a list of the main changes compared to AEM 6.5 and earlier versions: